ttarnawski/Numerical-Methods/README.md

 # Numerical-Methods
-AGH University of Science Course
+AGH University of Science and Technology Course

 This repository consists of 13 topics with implementation tasks.
 Each topic has 2 files (except 11. and 13.):
  * main.py - includes self implemented numerical methods and other functions